 Cannes Film Festival postponed due to coronavirus, organizers say

-The Cannes Film Festival in May has been postponed due to the spread of the coronavirus, organizers of the annual event in southern France said on Thursday.
+The Cannes Film Festival, the world's largest, was forced to postpone its latest edition in May due to the spread of the coronavirus, organisers of the annual event on the French Riviera said on Thursday.

-Several new dates were under consideration, including the end of June, they said in a statement.
-The film festival, one of the largest in the world, was due to take place from May 12-23.
-The postponement follows weeks of speculation over whether the festival, which draws thousands of filmmakers, celebrities and executives to the French city, would be able to go ahead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)